hannah-robinson/my_docs/Shopify/Add an extension to somebody else's Shopify app.md

 # ?
 Which existing app is this for?
 Type to search...
 # > <app that has shopify.app.toml after it> (shopify.app.toml)

-npm run dev
-# You can see in the shopify.app.toml file (and the app's Confluence doc) which store is being used as the dev store for app testing.
-#  When you run this command, Shopify CLI will create the app's `.env` file for you and populate its contents
 ```

 ## Deploying